MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/how-to/search-responses.md

 ## Next steps

-- Learn about [use and display requirements](../../bing-web-search/use-display-requirements.md) for displaying Bing Web Search results.
+- Learn about [use and display requirements](../../bing-web-search/use-display-requirements.md) for displaying Bing Entity Search results.
 - Learn about how to use the `RankingResponse` object to [order the search results](../../bing-web-search/rank-results.md) in your UX.
 - Learn about the [JSON objects](../reference/response-objects.md) found in the response.